vega/vega/docs/usage/index.md

 ## <a name="web"></a>Web Deployment

 To deploy Vega on the web, first [import](#import) the requisite JavaScript libraries.
-Then, use the [Vega View API](#view) or the convenient [vega-embed](#embed) helper module to parse Vega specifications and add interactive visualizations to a web page.
+Then, use the [Vega View API](#view) or the convenient [Vega-Embed](#embed) helper module to parse Vega specifications and add interactive visualizations to a web page.

 ### <a name="import"></a>Import Vega JavaScript